jadilorenzo/obsidian/Story/Story.md

 Alan’s vambraces latched onto the side of the train and his greaves followed suit, positioning him parallel to the tracks.

 Alan was no stranger to catastrophe, not in the world he’d grown up in.
 But typically, he wasn’t running late.
 The most important man in this hemisphere wasn’t supposed to be in mortal danger.
-Yet here Alan was, clinging to the side of a speeding train, wind battering against him as he edged his way toward the hardware panel at the back.
+Yet here Alan was, clinging to the side of a speeding train, wind battering against him as he crawled his way toward the hardware panel at the back.

 Alan received an alert on his monitor.
 What the attendant called “monitors” were actually state-of-the-art holographic overlays, projected directly into the user’s line of sight.
 In Alan’s case, the display hovered mere millimeters from his eyes.
-These passive holograms emitted no noticeable glow, blending seamlessly into his vision and presenting information as if it were naturally part of his surroundings.
+These passive holograms emitted no noticeable glow, blending seamlessly into his vision and presenting information as if it were a natural part of his surroundings.

-Alan looked up toward the front of the carriage just in time to see through the side of the carriage the attendant preparing the kick the door open himself.
+Alan looked up toward the front of the carriage just in time to see — through the side of the carriage — the attendant preparing the kick the door open himself.

 *What is this?
 See one do one?
 Idiot.*

 Alan scrambled on all fours horizontally along the side of the train, his boots, hands, and greaves all detaching and latching from the side of the train in perfect sync.
 Wall climbing doesn't reorient gravity.
 Although he was fixed to the side of train, gravity still pulled him toward the ground which blurred past him.

-Alan braced himself for the attendant’s imminent ejection into empty space. _Did getting shot out of a train going nearly the speed of light seem attractive to you?_ he thought dryly.
+Alan braced himself for the attendant’s imminent ejection into empty space. _Did getting shot out of a train going the speed of light seem attractive to you?_ he thought dryly.

 The moment the attendant kicked the door open, the violent pressure change yanked him off his feet and threw him out.
-Alan caught him by the collar and the wind flattened them
+Alan caught him by the collar, the wind flattening them both against the side of the train.

-Alan, anticipating this, lunged forward and caught the man by his collar with one arm.
-With a swift motion, he clipped the attendant’s belt to a magnetic latch on the train’s side, securing him in place.
-Alan now had both hands free.
+Alan needed both hands free to pry the door open against the crushing force of the wind.